-Linux and Unix pvs command
+Linux pvs command

 Display the internal version information of dynamic objects within an ELF file.
 Commonly these files are dynamic executables and shared objects, and possibly relocatable objects.
 This version information can fall into one of the following two categories: